ByAUJay

 3. Data Validation & Aggregation

-- Oracles cross-verify data from multiple sources.
+- Oracles check and verify data by pulling from several different sources.

 4. On-Chain Verification Contract